Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Acknowledgements

 \section{Acknowledgements}

 We thank Y. Ashida, L. Hackl, and F. Liu for insightful discussions.
-Y.W. acknowledges the Postdoctoral Fellowship in Quantum Science of the Harvard-MPQ Center for Quantum Optics and the AFOSR-MURI Photonic Quantum Matter (award FA95501610323).
+Y.W. and E.D. acknowledge the National Science Foundation through Grants No.~DMR-2038011 and No. OAC-1934714, ARO Grant No.~W911NF-20-1-0163, and the Harvard-MIT Center for Ultracold Atoms.
+Y.W. acknowledges the Postdoctoral Fellowship in Quantum Science of the Harvard-MPQ Center for Quantum Optics.
 I.E. acknowledges support from the Harvard Quantum Initiative Postdoctoral Fellowship in Science and Engineering.
-J.I.C. is supported by the EU through the ERC Advanced Grant QUENOCOBA (No.~742102).
+J.I.C. is supported by the EU through the ERC Advanced Grant QUENOCOBA (Grant No.~742102).
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.

 \thefigure{A\arabic{figure}}